Big Three (tennis): 2017–2018 French Open: Federer and Nadal return, Djokovic and Murray sidelined

-At the Australian Open, Djokovic and Murray both suffered defeats prior the quarterfinals.
-Nadal and Federer, meanwhile, both progressed to the final after each won five-set semifinals.
-In the highly anticipated final, Federer triumphed over Nadal in five sets, winning his 18th Grand Slam title and his first since Wimbledon 2012.
+At the 2017 Australian Open, Djokovic and Murray both suffered defeats prior the quarterfinals.
+Nadal and Federer, meanwhile, both progressed to the final after each won five set semifinals.
+In the Australian Open final, Federer triumphed over Nadal in five sets, winning his 18th Grand Slam title and his first since the 2012 Wimbledon.
 Federer went on to win a record-equaling fifth Indian Wells title, defeating Nadal in the fourth round.
-Federer and Nadal once again met in the Miami Open final, where Federer again won.
+Federer and Nadal once again met in the 2017 Miami Open final, where Federer again won.

-As the 2017 clay court swing commenced, Federer skipped the entire clay season to rest and focus on the grass and hard-court seasons, as well as to prolong his career.
-Nadal claimed the Monte-Carlo Masters title, which saw him become the first man to win a single tournament ten times and simultaneously establish a new record for the most clay-court titles at 50, surpassing Guillermo Vilas' 49.
+As the 2017 clay court swing commenced, Federer skipped the entire clay season to rest and focus on the grass and hard court seasons.
+Nadal claimed the Monte Carlo title, which saw him become the first man to win a single tournament ten times and simultaneously establish a new record for the most clay court titles at 50, surpassing Guillermo Vilas's 49.
 Nadal also won in Madrid, while Djokovic fell to Alexander Zverev in the Rome final.
-Nadal breezed through to the French Open title, defeating Wawrinka in the final and not dropping a set at the tournament for the third time in his career.
+Nadal breezed through to the 2017 French Open title, defeating Wawrinka in the final and not dropping a set at the tournament for the third time in his career.
 This marked Nadal's first major title since the 2014 French Open.
 Following the win, Nadal returned to world No. 2, while Djokovic, who lost in the quarterfinals, fell to world No. 4, his lowest ranking since October 2009 and his first time outside the top two of the rankings since March 2011.